shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/all-channels.png)

-When the All Channels zone is selected, the Channel screen displays the "**All Channels** and the channel number instead of the zone name and channel number.
+When the All Channels zone is selected, the Channel screen displays "**All Channels** and the channel number instead of the zone name and channel number.

 ![](media/all-channels-channel-screen.png)

-Pressing the **Up** and **Down** arrows will cycle though all channels in the zone.
+Pressing the **Up** and **Down** arrows will cycle through all channels in the zone.

 Pressing any of the number keys on the keypad, enters ‘Goto channel number’ mode.